Thank you for reading our post, please rate this article at the end.

 After all, going cross-country allows for so many new hiking opportunities!

-Cross-country hiking basically is hiking where there are no hiking trails.
-In this sense, cross-country hiking is similar to cross-country skiing where skiers move across snowy terrain without the use of ski lifts or other kinds of skiing assistance.
+Cross-country hiking is hiking where there are no hiking trails.
+It is similar to cross-country skiing, where skiers move across snowy terrain without using ski lifts or other skiing assistance.

 While cross-country hiking brings plenty of new challenges and dangers into hiking, it’s a great way to experience an already familiar hiking area like never before.
 Even if you were stuck with just one hiking trail option, cross-country hiking could provide you with new things to explore for the rest of your life.

-But since cross-country hiking implies going off into poorly explored areas, you will need to be extra careful when venturing off the trail.
-It’s easy to stay safe on a well-known trail that has been maintained for years, but it’s completely another thing trying to cover miles of wildlands off the trail.
+But since cross-country hiking implies going off into poorly explored areas, you must be extra careful when venturing off the trail.
+It’s easy to stay safe on a well-known trail maintained for years, but trying to cover miles of wildlands off the trail is another thing.

-With that said, if you intend to do cross-country hiking in the near future, make sure to read the tips below to ensure a safe journey.
+If you intend to do cross-country hiking shortly, read the tips below to ensure a safe journey.

 Things to Do Before Your Cross-Country Trip

-Because cross-country hiking isn’t quite the same as regular hiking, there are a few additional preparatory steps you will need to take before the trip.
+Because cross-country hiking isn’t quite the same as regular hiking, you must take a few additional preparatory steps before the trip.
 Below, we want to talk about 5 key things that you must do while preparing for your hike.

 Choose a trail for cross-country hiking

 Believe us, it isn’t the best idea to veer off the trail in a random spot and start exploring the wildlands.
-You sure are going to find plenty of new things, but you will be unprepared for the challenges that may be awaiting you along the way.
+You will surely find plenty of new things, but you will be unprepared for the challenges awaiting you along the way.

-So first of all, you have to choose a safe trail to do cross-country hiking at.
-You may do cross-country hiking anywhere, but it would be best if you did it on a relatively safe trail where you don’t run the risk of coming across a bear or dangerous terrain.
+First, you have to choose a safe trail to cross-country hike on.
+You may do it anywhere, but it would be best to do it on a relatively safe trail where you don’t risk coming across a bear or dangerous terrain.

-Research for the safest trails online.
-Even though you will be hiking off the trail, you will need to check where the entry and exit points of the trail are, how easily the trail can be accessed, and how easily it can be navigated.
-If there are any safety alerts for the trail, then make sure to take them into account.
+Research the safest trails online.
+Even though you will be hiking off the trail, you will need to check where the entry and exit points are, how easily the trail can be accessed, and how easily it can be navigated.
+If there are any safety alerts for the trail, make sure to take them into account.

-Not only that, but you may check the map of the trail to see what there is in its environs.
+Not only that, but you may also check the map of the trail to see what is in its environs.
 Is it just pure vegetation, or maybe someone lives along the way?
-These are important questions since social amenities or people living nearby can literally save your life in an emergency.
+These are important questions since social amenities or nearby people can save your life in an emergency.

-Try to check how the terrain is on the trail.
-Namely, check out its elevation since it will significantly affect your ability to cover long distances.
+Check the trail’s terrain, specifically its elevation, as this will significantly affect your ability to cover long distances.

-And finally, do pick a hiking area that is suitable for your skill level.
-Know your limits and do not select a poorly-documented or challenging area if you are inexperienced.
+Finally, pick a hiking area suitable for your skill level.
+Know your limits, and do not select a poorly documented or challenging area if you are inexperienced.

 Train for the cross-country trip

-Before your very first cross-country hiking trip, you should dedicate a good chunk of time to becoming better on regular hiking trails.
+Before your first cross-country hiking trip, you should dedicate a lot of time to improving your skills on regular hiking trails.
 Remember, hiking trails are specially adapted for easier walking.
-You won’t have the conveniences of adapted trails off the route.
+You won’t have the convenience of adapted trails off the route.

 The 2 key things that you should become better at are: